RexOps/rexify-website/blog/2020/06/09/rex-on-stackshare.md

 This means it is not just easier to find as an available solution to IT automation challenges, but also easier for you to find organizations already using it.

-If you use Rex, please consider listing it as part of your stack on StackShare!
+If you use Rex, please consider adding it as part of your stack on StackShare!